lcy-seso/LearningNotes/paper_notes/DL_compiler/srcs/swift_for_tf.md

 1. The TensorFlow graph is serialized to a protobuf and encoded into the program’s executable.
 1. The Graph Program Extraction algorithm rewrites the host code to insert calls to "start tensor program", "finish tensor program", and "terminate tensor program" runtime entry points.

->_**The most significant unimplemented piece of our compiler and runtime model is support for sending and receiving data between co-executing asynchronous host and TensorFlow programs**_.
+>_**The most significant unimplemented piece of our compiler and runtime model is support for sending and receiving data between the co-executing asynchronous host and TensorFlow programs**_.

 ## AD

 * To develop more powerful techniques to improve user experience in failure cases:
   * enable differentiating custom data structures, recursion, and higher-order differentiation.
 * As such, Swift for TensorFlow builds a stand-alone AD feature for Swift
-  * completely independent of the standard TensorFlow implementation of AD.
+  * entirely independent of the standard TensorFlow implementation of AD.
-  * completely independent of TensorFlow support in Swift.
+  * entirely independent of TensorFlow support in Swift.
 * Have Swift AD support _**arbitrary user-defined types**_.
-  * making TensorFlow's Tensor confrom to the AD system.
+  * making TensorFlow's Tensor conform to the AD system.
 * Automatic differentiation in Swift is _**a compiler IR transformation**_ implemented with static analysis.
-  * When differentiating a function in reverse mode, the compiler produces a separate functions that contain the corresponding "primal code" and "adjoint code", which in turn compute the partial derivatives of the model output with respect to the input parameters.
+  * When differentiating a function in reverse mode, the compiler produces separate functions that contain the corresponding "primal code" and "adjoint code", which in turn compute the partial derivatives of the model output with respect to the input parameters.

 > we plan to support full-fledged control flow and discuss the need for forward-mode AD with the community